Sparky1743/Chip-8-Emulator/README.md

 # Chip-8-Emulator
-Implementation of Chip8 emulator from scratch
+Implementation of Chip8 emulator from scratch (under development)